MikePohatu/Birdsnest-Explorer/documentation/scanners/README.md

 * [Scanners Under Development](#Scanners-Under-Development)

 ## Overview
-A BirdsNest scanner is responsible for querying an external system, and tranlating the data into a format that is then ingested into the BirdsNest database.
+A Birdsnest Explorer scanner is responsible for querying an external system, and tranlating the data into a format that is then ingested into the Birdsnest Explorer database.

 ## Shared Configuration